-Your project will be divided into the following ways:
+Your project will be divided into several areas:

 Search for and move turtle nests to a protected area

-Coastal erosion is a big, long-term problem that affects turtles in Mexico.
-However, poachers have become an even bigger problem.
+Coastal erosion and poaching are currently the biggest threats facing turtles today.
 Once a turtle has laid eggs, poachers dig up the eggs to sell at local markets.
 To protect the nests, we do beach patrols every night.

-When we find a nest, we move it to a safe location at the ecological center we work with.
-This is a protected area where the eggs incubate in safety.
-Once the eggs hatch, we release the hatchlings into the ocean.
-We need all the help we can get during this process.
+When we find a nest, we move it to a safe location at the ecological centre we work with.
+This is a protected area, and the eggs incubate in peace here.
+Once the eggs hatch, we release hatchlings into the ocean.

 Ensure turtles tanks are clean and maintained

-At the ecological center, the government has given permission to keep turtles, especially those who have been injured and cannot be released back into the wild.
+The ecological centre we work with has permission from the government to keep turtles, especially those who have been injured and cannot be released back into the wild.
 They need your help to look after all the turtles living here.
-You will help clean the tanks and make sure adult turtles are fed and cared for.
+You’ll help clean the tanks, and make sure turtles are fed and cared for.
 Each turtle is also weighed and measured once a month.

 Every week, you’ll spend time in the Palo Verde estuary and El Chupadero lagoon.
 Here, you’ll monitor the presence and condition of the local wildlife.
-We do this in various ways, where we:
+We do this in various ways.
+We:

-- Maintain a register through direct observation and motion cameras for night surveillance
+- Maintain a register through direct observation and trap cameras for night surveillance

 - Monitor and collect data on the state of nearby mangrove forests